Here We Go! Richmond Music of Right Now 2025

 UPDATE!
 February 10th, 10am: Voting is now closed.
 We’ll be reviewing the results over the next few days to ensure everything was fair and accurate.
 Thank you for participating and supporting the local music scene.

-Let’s be real—thank you.
-Independent media doesn’t survive without people like you—people who want more than the algorithm-fed content most outlets churn out.
-So, yeah, we truly appreciate you.
+Let’s be real.
+Thank you.
+Independent media doesn’t survive without people like you, people who want more than algorithm-fed content churned out by most outlets.
+We genuinely appreciate the support.

-Honestly, part of me feels like releasing this poll right now is a bit ridiculous, given everything happening in the country.
-But at the same time, I’m exhausted from doomscrolling the news, and maybe you are too.
-So, here’s our Richmond Music Poll.
-I hope you enjoy it, have some fun, and maybe even discover a new local artist to get into.
+I’ll be honest, part of me feels a little strange releasing this poll right now given everything happening in the country.
+At the same time, I’m worn out from doomscrolling the news, and I’m guessing you might be too.
+So here’s our Richmond Music Poll.
+Hopefully it’s a break from all that.
+Have some fun with it, and maybe even discover a new local artist along the way.

 Now, about last year.
-Yeah, we had few issues.
-For one, it’s a nightmare trying to slot everyone into the “right” categories.
-If we messed up and stuck you somewhere you don’t belong, just hit us up—email, DMs, whatever—and we’ll fix it.
+Yeah, we had a few issues.
+For starters, it’s not easy trying to slot everyone into the “right” categories.
+If we got it wrong and placed you somewhere that doesn’t fit, just reach out.
+Email, DMs, whatever works.
+We’ll fix it.

-And yeah, some folks cheated.
-Our system isn’t perfect, but we’re not blind.
-We saw the shady stuff, and if we catch you pulling the same moves this year, we’ll erase you from the poll.
-Period.
-If we’re wrong, we’ll work it out, but don’t push it.
-Play fair, because this whole thing only works if people believe it means something.
+And yes, some folks cheated.
+Our system isn’t perfect, but we’re not clueless either.
+We saw what happened, and if we catch the same behavior this year, those votes will be wiped.
+No debate.
+If there’s a legit mistake, we’ll sort it out, but don’t push it.
+Play fair.
+This only works if people believe it actually means something.

-So, there it is.
-Vote, share, discover, and—most importantly—keep making noise.
+So that’s it.
+Vote, share, discover, and most importantly, keep making noise.
 We’ll be here, doing our best to amplify it.

 — Anthony